Skinny (novel)

-Skinny is the debut novel by Hungarian-Canadian author Ibi Kaslik, first published by HarperCollins in May 2004.
+Skinny is the debut novel by Canadian author Ibi Kaslik, first published by HarperCollins in Canada in May 2004.
 It appeared on the New York Times best sellers list for two consecutive weeks in 2008.

 Summary

-Holly's older sister, Giselle, is self-destructing.
-Haunted by her love-deprived relationship with her late father, this once strong role model and medical student, is gripped by anorexia.
-Holly, a track star, struggles to keep her own life in balance while coping with the mental and physical deterioration of her beloved sister.
-Together, they can feel themselves slipping and are holding on for dear life.
+Skinny is about a girl who lives with her father, step mother and 2 step sisters, both pretty, skinny, and popular.
+Her mother died when she was 10 and since then she has eaten to comfort her loss.
+"Skinny" is a voice in her ear telling her constantly how ugly and fat she is.
+As she makes her journey to change she is helped along by her father and her best friend, Rat.